How to increase VO2max to improve your Triathlon Performance

 There are various ways of performing these and they combine some of the elements of the Continuous Steady State.

 Each repetition is initiated with a hard acceleration at 250 - 300% FTP for 7 - 10s

 Then the intensity is dropped to 109 - 115% FTP for the remainder of the repetition.

-Similar to the CSS reps, the duration of this section is dependant upon your FRC, a large FRC and the rep is longer (up to 6min total) and for an athlete with a smaller FRC then it may be a 90s rep.
+Similar to the CSS reps, the duration of this section is dependent upon your FRC, a large FRC, and the rep is longer (up to 6min total) and for an athlete with a smaller FRC, then it may be a 90s rep.

 The total volume of the session should also be 20 - 30min